whadafunk/dynoip/dhcpd.md

 - declarations
 - parameters

-The declarations are the ones that describe the network topology.
+The declarations are statements that are describing the network topology.
 The parameters are telling the server how to do specific things,
 and they often have values for time, quantity, etc